mozilla/mig/doc/modules.rst

 		ValidateParameters() error
 	}

-Any run-specific information should be associated with this object and not with the Moduler or stored in a global variable.
+Any run-specific information should be associated with this instance and not with the Moduler or stored in a global variable.
 It should be possible for multiple runs of the module to execute simultaneously.